Skip to content

 White Tiger 115

 At 115L, it is a "medium board" and is ideally suited to being fully extended in medium to strong winds.
-The 238 cm length is particularly good for planing, which is noticeably easier compared to shorter slalom boards.
-As soon as the board is underway, it will pick up speed.
+The 238 cm length is particularly noticeable when planing, which is noticeably easier compared to shorter slalom boards.
+As soon as the board gets going, it wants to pick up speed.
 The outer, rear loop positions allow you to do just that.
 If you don't dare to go there straight away, you can start with the center strap position further in and work your way outwards.
 This applies to all sizes of the White Tiger.

-Once you've broken in, you've experienced what you usually only get as a slalom rider.
+Once you've broken in, you experience what you usually only get as a slalom rider.
 Namely the combination of smoothness and speed.
 However, less physical effort is required than with slalom boards, as the construction cushions the chop somewhat and you have a smoother ride thanks to the length.

 In the jibe, the board behaves a little less lively due to the approx. 7 cm extra length (compared to the slalom board).
 This can also be perceived as pleasant, especially for non-slalom riders.
-The length also makes it easier to glide through or glide on after the jibe.
+The length also makes it easier to glide through or into the jibe.

 The compact feel is important to mention.
 This gives the 115 a lively, fiery temperament that makes you want to ride the board to its full potential as soon as you stand on it!